Sound certification of memory-bounded quantum computers: Certification of multi-qubit models

-In the preceding work~\cite{noller2024classical}, we showed that $\mathcal{S}_1$ can be deterministically self-tested using the set of instructions $\mathcal{X}_1\coloneqq \Set{(\iS\iS)^i\given i\in[3]}$.
-See \cref{app:1_qubit} for the proof, where we introduce slight modifications needed for the current work.
-Generalizing this result to the two-qubit model $\mathcal{S}_2$ is already involved, even though $\mathcal{S}_2$ does not contain entangling operations.
-This is because we only assume the entire system to be four-dimensional, and the tensor product structure between the qubit subsystems needs to be recovered from the responses in the \ac{QSQ} protocol.
+First, we note that the inputs $\mathcal{X}_1\coloneqq \Set{(\iS\iS)^i\given i\in\Set{0,1,2}}$ certify the $\mathcal{S}_1$ model (see \cref{app:1_qubit}), which is a simplified argument of Ref.~\cite{noller2025classical}.
+Generalizing this result to the two-qubit model $\mathcal{S}_2$ is already nontrivial, as we assume only that the overall system is four-dimensional, and the tensor product structure between the qubit subsystems must be reconstructed from the responses in the \ac{QSQ} protocol.
+Specifically, we consider the following quizzes: